genpat-it/MSTreesV2_POC/README.md

 * The Newick tree (nwk) resulting from the use of float16 in `MSTreeV2.py` cannot be directly compared with the Newick tree obtained from the original `MSTree.py` script.
 * float16 reduces precision, especially in divisions and sorting operations, which may not be as precise.

-## Edmonds-Linux Program

-The `edmonds-linux` program could potentially be the most performance-limiting aspect of the script.
-The worst-case scenario for Edmonds' algorithm, when applied to a distance matrix of allelic profiles, involves dense graphs with many nodes (few zeros) and uniform weights.
-This scenario requires extensive cycle detection and contraction, leading to a time complexity of `O(N * M) = O(N * N * (N - 1)) = O(N^3)` and substantial memory usage.
-This is especially problematic for large biological datasets, a common situation with synthetic data.

-Efficient cycle detection methods like Tarjan's algorithm can also help avoid the cubic time complexity in most cases.

 ## Original Script